saleyn/fix/README.md

-This is a non-backward compatible fork of the [original work](https://github.com/maxlapshin/fix) by Maxim Lapshin, in which we implement performance improvements to the NIF FIX parser.
-The intent was to improve and convert this project to a FIX marshaling library suitable for use in other projects rather than having a functional FIX client/server implementation.
+This is a non-backward compatible fork of the [original work](https://github.com/maxlapshin/fix) by Maxim Lapshin, which is nearly a complete rewrite that implements performance improvements to the NIF FIX parser.
+The intent of this fork and rewrite was to improve and convert this project to a standalone FIX marshaling library suitable for use in other projects rather than having a functional FIX client/server implementation.

 ## FIX protocol